nualagr/dargan-health-foods/TESTING.md

 &#9745; Read site members’ product reviews.

-Other customers' reviews of individual products can be found within the Customer Reviews accordion on each Product Detail page.
+Other customers' reviews of individual products can be found within the 'Customer Reviews' accordion on each 'Product Detail' page.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-product-customer-reviews-accordion-expanded-tablet-device.png "Screenshot of a product's Customer Reviews accordion as shown on a tablet device.")